Scorpio1331/MC.DaytimeVote/index.md

 Players with permission can query whether debugging is enabled by typing the following:
 > _/DebugDaytimevote Query_

+### Modifying the config
+Players with the _daytimevote.canChangeConfig_ permission can modify the plugin's config file with the command **changeDaytimeVoteConfig** (_or /cdvc_).
+Players can change the calculation used to determine how many players are required to pass a vote or explicitly set the number.
+#### To modify the number of required votes for daytime / night-time
+> _/changeDaytimeVoteConfig Day_ **or** _/changeDaytimeVoteConfig Night_ **or** _/DebugDaytimevote All_

+Players with permission can query the currently saved settings by typing the following:
+> _/changeDaytimeVoteConfig Query_

 ### Permissions
 Below is a list of permissions and what they are required for: